hatanuk/PleaseExplain/README.md

 Instead, feel free to clone this project, create an application and bot on the Discord Developer Portal, and paste the token in a .env file under the label TOKEN=
 You may also need to create a directory called database/ under which an SQLite database file will be created.
-Finally, just run main.py, and optionally set it as a system process to keep the bot always operational.
+Finally, just run main.py, and optionally set it as a system process to keep the bot operational.

 ## App Commands